-Oil and gas development imposes steep costs on nearby communities.
+Western Colorado has lived with oil and gas development for decades, but new technology lets it happen closer to people and neighborhoods.
+All across the state, people are feeling the impacts of this industry.
 Residents may be directly impacted by air pollution, noise and water contamination; the wider community is apt to experience increased traffic, strained infrastructure and social services, and economic upheaval.

 WCC’s Gasfield Justice Program helps people in the Piceance Basin of western Colorado join together to have a fair say in where and how drilling will occur.
 Our position is not that oil and gas development should be banned, but rather that it shouldn’t be done everywhere, and it must be done right.
 WCC is working for: